 Honda BR-V: Honda's offering in the segment is essentially a jacked up Mobilio with some mechanical changes to compensate for the raised stance.
 It is one of the only crossovers here that can seat seven people.

 Maruti Suzuki S-Cross: Maruti's premium crossover suffers from the fact that it does not look like an SUV.
-It is a premium offering with a good amount of standard equipment, good space for five people and their luggage, and a powerful 1.6-litre diesel motor.
+It is a premium offering with a good amount of standard equipment, good space for five people and their luggage.
+Sadly, there's no 1.6-litre diesel any more.

 Hyundai Creta: The Hyundai Creta might be a vanilla package, but that doesn’t stop it from being a potent one.
 It’s got the mix of looks, features and drivability which ensures thousands throng the showrooms.
 The waiting periods can get annoying though, so be warned!

-Be the first to know about latest prices and offers!
+Be the first to know about latest offers on Captur in your city.
 Click Allow